History of Bombay under British rule (1661–1947): Political consciousness and independence struggle (1885–1947)

+1885-88

 The growth of political consciousness started after the establishment of the Bombay Presidency Association by Dadabhai Naoroji on 31 January 1885.
 The Bombay Millowners' Association was formed in February 1875 in order to protect interests threatened by possible factory and tariff legislation by the British.

 The foundation of the Indian National Congress in 1885 was one of the most important political event in Bombay.
 The first session of the Indian National Congress was held in Bombay from 28 to 31 December 1885.
-In 1888, the Bombay Municipal Act was enacted which gave the British Government wide powers of interference in civic matters.
+In 1888, the Bombay Municipal Act was enacted, which gave the British Government wide powers of interference in civic matters.
 The Victoria Terminus of the Great Indian Peninsular Railway, one of the finest stations in the world, was also completed in 1888.

+1890s

-On 11 August 1893, a very serious riot took place between the Hindus and Muslims in Bombay, which led to 1500 arrests and 80 were injured.
+On 11 August 1893, a very serious riot took place between the Hindus and Muslims in Bombay, which led to 1500 arrests.
+80 were injured.

 In 1896, Bombay was hit by bubonic plague which killed thousands of citizens.
 In a single week in 1897, over 10,000 persons fled Bombay.
 On 9 March 1898 there was a serious riot which started with a sudden outbreak of hostility against the measures adopted by Government for suppression of plague.
 The riot led to a strike of dock and railway workers which paralysed the city for a few days.
 The significant results of the plague was the creation of the Bombay City Improvement Trust in 1898 and the Haffkine Institute in 1899.

+1900s

 The cotton mill industry was also adversely affected during 1900 and 1901 due to the flight of workers because of the plague.
-The years 1904–05, however, witnessed a reversion of this state of affairs.
+The years 1904-05, however, witnessed a reversion of this state of affairs.

+The Partition of Bengal in 1905 initiated the Swadeshi movement, which led to the boycotting of British goods, had a tremendous impact on Bombay.
+On 22 July 1908, Lokmanya Tilak, the principal advocate of the Swadeshi movement in Bombay, was sentenced to six years imprisonment, which led to huge scale protests in the city.